Why is My Contractor Website Not Ranking on Google?

 Content that ranks needs backlinks pointing to it.
 This seems confusing at first but think of it from Google’s perspective.
 If you’ve written a great article about your business, filled it with helpful tips and stats, and optimised for keywords your target audience is using, the ONE thing that can prove to Google your content is better than anyone else’s is if other people link to it.

 There are plenty of people with the gift of the gab to be able to write a solid blog, but earning backlinks from other websites isn’t something you can convince most websites to give you by sweet-talking them.

 They need to see your content and find it so valuable they choose to build a link to it.

 When that happens, Google is impressed, and your rankings go up.

 The goal isn’t to bang your head on the wall trying to compete with bigger companies for broad keyword phrases like ‘Sydney Pest Control’.

-That keyword phrase has over 10,000 monthly searches which is going to attract PLENTY of competition.
-Instead, opt for more niche keyword phrases – known as long tail keywords.
+That keyword phrase has over 10,000 monthly searches which are going to attract PLENTY of competition.
+Instead, opt for more niche keyword phrases – known as long-tail keywords.

 It’s easy to feel frustrated when you’re constantly asking yourself why your SEO is not working.

 If you’ve launched a custom SEO-friendly home improvement website, or if you’ve had your own website for 5 years and you’re looking to make a positive change, the steps you need to take can feel overwhelming.